xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 23. What does the message "Part of the nodes was not translated to IE. Stopped" mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Some of the operations are not supported by OpenVINO Runtime and cannot be translated to OpenVINO Intermediate Representation.
 You can extend Model Optimizer by allowing generation of new types of operations and implement these operations in the dedicated OpenVINO plugins.
-For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` guide.
+For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` guide.

 .. _question-24: